 Posdata Inc. will market Hypercom Corp.'s Smart-Payments EasyRetail product to ISOs, acquirers and value added resellers.
 The product includes the components required for a small retailer to begin conducting and accepting electronic payments within minutes.
-It also comes with free help desk support for the
+It also comes with free help desk support for the first month.

 Trustwave partnered with GlobalCollect Internat-ional, a payments processor, to form a compliance management program that will help GlobalCollect merchants worldwide validate compliance with PCI DSS.
 Trustwave will provide services and solutions to GlobalCollect's entire merchant population including, retail, travel, gaming, financial services and software providers.

 USA Technologies Inc. and ViVOtech Inc. entered into an agreement by which ViVOtech will provide 25,000 contactless and magstripe card readers for USAT's ePort technology.
 USA Technologies made an initial purchase of 10,000 readers from ViVOtech in 2007.

 Visa Inc. chose TBWA Worldwide, an Omnicom communications company, as its global lead strategic and creative agency.
 The agency consolidation will take effect Jan.
 1, 2009, and is expected to deliver creative synergies and other operating and cost efficiencies to Visa.